Locking Down Science Gateways with Landlock and Seccomp: Implementation and Testing

 \subsection{Octo-Tiger}

-For the Octo-Tiger version without networking, we called \texttt{landlockme()} as the first thing after entering the main method.
-As expected, \texttt{Landlock} prevented it from reading or writing files.
-For the version with networking on, we had to make sure that each MPI rank calls \texttt{landlockme()}.
-Here, we called the function in the initialization of each MPI rank.
-For debugging purposes, we added simple stdout/stderr messages to the \texttt{landlockme()} function.
-So the function is called for each MPI rank.
-Adding \texttt{LandLock} to Octo-Tiger was straightforward and had no major issues.
-We have to mention that we had to do code changes unrelated to \texttt{LandLock} but specific to GCC 14.
-This work resulted in a pull request for adding \texttt{LandLock} as an optional feature to Octo-Tiger.
+For the Octo-Tiger version without networking, we called \texttt{landlockme()} and \texttt{seccompme()} immediately in the main method.
+As expected, \texttt{Landlock} prevented the program from reading or writing files.
+To enable networking, we had to ensure that each MPI rank called \texttt{landlockme()} and \texttt{seccompme()} in its initialization routine.
+Adding \texttt{Landlock} to Octo-Tiger was straightforward and had no major issues.
+While we did not need to make any significant code changes to Octo-Tiger to support Landlock/Seccomp, we did need to make code changes to compile Octo-Tiger with the newer compiler (GCC 14) provided by Fedora 40.
+HPX 1.10 is required to have GCC 14 compiler related fixes we patched.